 HMRC has ruled that, in line with Health and Safety regulations, workers using visual display unit (VDU) or display screen equipment (DSE), who meet strict requirements, may be entitled to claim for the costs of eye tests and glasses from their businesses and employers.

-Claiming for Eye Tests and Glasses If You Have a Limited Company
+Claiming for Eye Tests and Glasses if You Have a Limited Company

 When it comes to the cost of glasses and contact lenses, again you need to consider any duality of purpose.
-In other words, if you wear glasses or contact lenses in your everyday life it becomes more difficult to argue that the cost is business related.
+In other words, if you wear glasses or contact lenses in your everyday life, it becomes more difficult to argue that the cost is business-related.

-If your glasses or contact lenses are for general use however you will not be able to claim the full cost of the glasses.
+If your glasses or contact lenses are for general use you will not be able to claim the full cost of the glasses.